U.S. flag

 Treatment of Manifestations

-Management of anomalies by a multidisciplinary team (including craniofacial surgeon, ophthalmologist, pediatrician, pediatric urologist, cardiologist, pulmonologist, speech pathologist, and clinical geneticist) to help assure coordination of care is indicated.
+Supportive care to improve quality of life, maximize function, and reduce complications is recommended.
+This ideally involves management of anomalies by a multidisciplinary team (including craniofacial surgeon, ophthalmologist, pediatrician, pediatric urologist, cardiologist, pulmonologist, speech-language pathologist, and clinical geneticist) to help assure coordination of care (see Table 5).

-• Surgical repair as needed for heart defects
+Congenital heart disease Surgical repair as needed for congenital heart defects

 Surveillance